 Light Up The Night

-The below information is an unaudited summary of our accounts, as of December 4th, 2012.
+The below information is an unaudited summary of our accounts at the close of 2012.
 All effort has been made to ensure accuracy.

 |Total Income: $2,033||Total Expenses: $1,275|